othmandaha/100-days_of_python/Day36-Stock_trading_alert/README.md

-# Day 35 - Stock Price Monitoring and News Alert System
+# Day 35 - Stock Trading Alert

 ## Introduction
 This Python script monitors the stock price of a specified company and sends SMS alerts with recent news headlines if the stock price increases or decreases by 5%.